ksyasuda/jimaku-dl/README.md

 # Download, play, and synchronize subtitles in background
 jimaku-dl /path/to/your/anime.mkv --play --sync

+# Download subtitles and rename to match video filename
+jimaku-dl /path/to/your/anime.mkv --rename

 # Download subtitles for all episodes in a directory
 jimaku-dl /path/to/your/anime/season-1/